skienzmatishun/rippreport/content/p/catalyst-candidates/index.md

 ---
-title: "CATALYST CANDIDATES"
+title: CATALYST CANDIDATES
 date: 2018-03-16
-thumbnail: "img/catalyst.jpg"
+thumbnail: img/catalyst.jpg
 categories:
 - freaky-friday
 tags:
 - catalyst
 authors:
 - ripp-report
+alttags: "Suitcase with a no catalyst tag, referencing candidates in Baldwin County’s June 9th primary election"
 ---
 Qualifications for Mid Term elections are over and now it is a race to the primary June 9 2018.

 {{< socialpreview url="https://rippreport.com/p/qualification/" >}}